 G. Personal Autonomy and Individual Rights: 15 / 16

 While women receive equal treatment under the law, they remain underrepresented in top positions in politics and business.
-Women won 143 seats in the House of Commons in the 2010 elections.
-According to a study released in March 2014, gender discrimination continues to persist in the workplace.
-Another 2014 report revealed that about 137,000 women living in the UK had been victims of female genital mutilation.
+The number of women in the House of Commons rose to 191, or 29 percent, as a result of the 2015 elections, from about 23 percent before the elections.
+Gender discrimination persists in the workplace in practice.
 Abortion is legal in Great Britain, though heavily restricted in Northern Ireland, where it is allowed only to protect the life or the long-term health of the mother.

 Same-sex marriage became legal in July 2013.
 Religious organizations are permitted to refuse to conduct same-sex marriages.

 The Modern Slavery Act, which increases punishments for human traffickers and offers greater protections for victims, became law in March 2015.
 Children and migrant workers are among those most vulnerable to forced labor and sex trafficking.